Sundays, 11:45 am – 1:30 pm

 Cathedral youth are invited to the Cathedral Cafe after the 10am worship to catch up with each other, eat pizza, maybe play a game or two, and begin to introduce how things are going to work in the new year of Youth Liturgy.
 For more information, contact Dan Carlson.

 May 15 & 22, 2016

-Our cathedral youth along with those of St. Timothy’s Church in Anderson Township served food to local shelters while participating in a 30 Hour Famine diocesan youth event the weekend of February 26 at the cathedral to bring awareness to both local and global hunger.
-All youth interested in attending the 30 Hour Famine event can register here.
+Our cathedral youth along with those of St. Timothy’s Church in Anderson Township served food to local shelters while participating in a 30 Hour Famine diocesan youth event the weekend of February 26 to bring awareness to both local and global hunger.
+Interested in being part of the youth making a difference?
+Contact youth director Dan Carlson.

 The cathedral youth program is designed for those in grades 6 through 12.
 Beyond Sundays, we gather at least once a month for teaching, service, or fun.
 We also connect several times each year through extended activities such as retreats, camps, lock-ins, service trips, or pilgrimages.